 It can print on 8.5 x 11″ papers at a maximum resolution of 6000 x 1200 dpi, and you can print up to 6 color photos in one minute.
 As for color paper handling, the Brother MFC-J491DW can take hold up to 100 sheets, which is somewhat limited compared to other sublimation printers.

 Moreover, this printer supports multiple paper types like paper, cardstock, photo paper, and envelopes.
-At just 18.1 lbs, the Brother MFC-J491DW is quite lightweight.
+At just 18.1 lbs, the Brother MFC-J491DW is quite lightweight heat press.
 And because this is an all-in-one printer, you get extra functionalities, including scanning, copying, and faxing.

 As long as connectivity is concerned, the Brother MFC-J491DW offers several connectivity choices like Wi-Fi and USB.
 You can also use Wi-Fi Direct to establish a peer-to-peer connection between your supported device and the printer.
 This eliminates the dependency on an internet connection for printing.

 Furthermore, remote printing over cloud services like Google Cloud Print and Apple AirPrint is also available.
-You can also use NFC to print your files with a single tap which is also a great feature in art printers.
+You can also use NFC for your files with a single tap which is also a great feature in art printers.